SDLC vs STLC: What is the Difference?

 • Project requirements are clearly defined.

-• Resources with required skill sets are available for contract basis.
+• Resources with required skill sets are available on a contract basis.

-• Project requires complex functionalities that can change in the future.
+• The project requires complex functionalities that can change in the future.

 Spiral Model